aat440hz/Infinite_Oracle/README.md

    - Whisper ASR Webservice (`http://localhost:9000`).

 2. **Launch the Executable**:
-   - Double-click `infinite_oracle.exe` in the folder where you placed it.
+   - Double-click `infinite_oracle.exe` in the folder where you extracted it.
    - A control panel will open.

 3. **Configure the Control Panel**: